2—Our Odyssey Begins

 We drove in silence, as I weighed the probable human reception for a bear with a gun.
 The roadside stands we were passing advertised strawberries, grapes, melons, corn, and more.
 We’d stop and buy something from time to time, but even with my appetite and fondness for all things sweet, we could only eat so much fruit before I got a craving for le fromage bleu.

 “Getting back to the question that you asked the other day . . . ”

 “Which question was that?”
+I asked.

-“Why are people afraid of bears?”
+“Why are humans afraid of bears?”

 “But they’re afraid of you because you’re a bear.”

-“Do we really know that?
+“That they’re afraid of me because of my bearishness.
 At least some of them may be afraid of anything that moves.”

-“I’m not so sure I even have a question anymore, but yeah, I do.
-And I’m not going to sugarcoat it either.
-People are afraid of you because you’re a bear, and bears sometimes kill and maim and even eat people.
-That’s been going on for a long time.”
+“Yeah, I do, and I’m not going to sugarcoat it either.
+Humans are afraid of you because you’re a bear.
+Definitely.
+Because bears sometimes kill and eat people.
+That’s been going on for a long time now.”